a-h/templ/docs/docs/03-syntax-and-usage/10-template-composition.md

 	<p>Dynamic contents</p>
 </div>
 ```

 ## Joining Components

-Components can be aggregated into a single Component using `templ.Join`
+Components can be aggregated into a single Component using `templ.Join`.

 ```templ
 package main